 - You have an obligation to your work to get it out.
 It’s like you have to kick your kids out the door; it’s the same thing.

-Diane di Prima is an American poet associated with the Beat movement.
-She has published more than 40 books.
+Diane di Prima was an American poet associated with the Beat movement.
+She published more than 40 books.
 Her poetry collections include This Kind of Bird Flies Backwards and Pieces of a Song: Selected Poems.
-She is the author of the semi-autobiographical Memoirs of a Beatnik and the memoir Recollections of My Life as a Woman: The New York Years.
+She was the author of the semi-autobiographical Memoirs of a Beatnik and the memoir Recollections of My Life as a Woman: The New York Years.

 Please click here for our Literary Birthday Calendar